Cyta Contact Point

 • Inform customers of their rights and responsibilities

-• Outline how faults, complaints, and billing disputes are handled
+• Set out how faults, complaints, and billing disputes are handled

 Telephone: 0800 036 0078